 L-Theanine and Anxiety

 This attribute makes L-Theanine for social anxiety ideal.
-In addition to keeping neurotransmitters under control, it also helps to boost the serotonin and dopamine levels in the brain; these are compounds naturally found in the brain that contribute to happiness and good moods.
+In addition to keeping neurotransmitters under control, it also helps to boost the serotonin and dopamine levels in the brain; these are compounds naturally found in the brain that contribute to happiness and mood enhancement.

 L-Theanine Dosage for Anxiety